 These areas of focus reflect Penn State's broader commitment to improve overall health and well-being and to promote a global understanding through integrated programs in education, research and service.

 International fieldwork is a critical step for students to gain practical experience in global health.

 These international field experiences can fulfill the program’s practicum requirement.
 While abroad, students engage with the local community to address identified local public health issues.

 Students are also able to participate in a domestic global health internship to fulfill the practicum requirement.

-The Public Health Program hosts a group of incoming health professional graduate students from international partner sites for two weeks in the summer.
+As part of the Global Health Exchange Program, the Department of Public Health Sciences hosts a group of incoming health professional students from international partner sites for three weeks in the summer.
 The program features educational lectures by faculty, shadowing and observational learning, visits to regional and national public health organizations, and cultural exchange of public health topics with public health students.

 More About Penn State College of Medicine